cjoshmartin-com/resume/index.md

 *[CourseNetworking](http://www.thecn.com/)*
     (Indianapolis, Indiana)

 * Added value by writing acceptance test using nightwatch.js and Selenium Web Driver, writing weekly reports and documentation.
-Futhermore meeting weekly deadlines.

 ### Selected Projects

+##### February 16-17 2019

+#### Memes-for-all | Hackathon

+* A hackathon project aimed to make (GOOD) memes accessible for all people with a device that can receive text messages.

+* Running on GCP, using Firebase, Twilio, and puppeteer.

+##### December 2018

+#### Daily-Dog | Hackathon

+* An AWS lambda cron job that sends an inspirational quote and a picture of a cute dog, on a daily basis via text message (Twilio) to my girlfriend.

 ##### June 15-16 2018

 #### PlentyFull | Group Project

-*<u>Purpose</u>: * Build a React Native App is to help people in need find food pantries.
+* Build a React Native App is to help people in need find food pantries.

-*<u>Next Step</u>: * Would be to figure out which food pantries are currently open and implement a state manager to reduce the cost of some calculations (e.g. distance from each food bank).

 ##### Spring 2018

 #### Sockets and Snakes | Group Project

 *<u>Purpose</u>: * Building a C++ terminal game for my Unix programming class and to play snake over sockets using the Curses library.

-##### 2015 - Present
-#### cjoshmartin.com | Solo Project

-* Mobile app, Resume repository, NPM package, and a React website.
-* Continuous Deployment is achieved using Travis-CI and Semantic-Release.
-* The backend runs off a Firebase instance used for its database, authentication and file storage.

 </div>